PRADO DAM, CORONA, CA - LOS ANGELES TIMES | May 17th, 2019 - Story by LOUIS SAHAGUN

 In the 2007 Movie Evan Almighty, a greedy developer and his cronies know there are issues with an upstream dam yet move ahead with plans, devastating the community below.
 In the movie, No one dies because Evan Baxter is called by God to build a modern day ark which saves the town's people from certain death.
 But we don't live in the movies -- there is no ark to save us.

 Copyright © 2019 FLACC - Forest Lake and Communities Coalition - All Rights Reserved.
-Images, documents, trademarks and content property of their respective owners and presented for informational purposes under Constitutional First Amendment protections and Fair Use Doctrine.
+Images, documents, trademarks and content property of their respective owners and presented for community informational purposes under Constitutional First Amendment protections and Fair Use Doctrine.